OkosMark/GetLatestBuildFromTFS/README.md

     ]
 }

-Before running this application you could first access the "TfsUrl" and loggin.
+Before running this application you could first access the "TfsUrl" and login.
 By logging into TFS your credentials will be saved in the "Credentials Manager".
-By doing this you can avoid saving passwords in code or configs.
+By doing this you can avoid saving passwords in code or configuration files.

 You can add this application to Windows TaskSecheduler to run every x minutes, by doing this you will have the latest build downloaded and ready to be deployed.